Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 # Smart contracts

-Hylé is a fully programmable blockchain that optimizes data storage by keeping only the essential information needed to validate smart contract proofs.
-This design ensures that Hylé smart contracts are lightweight and efficient.
+Hylé is a fully programmable blockchain designed for efficient data storage.
+Hylé only keeps the essential information needed to validate smart contract proofs, ensuring that smart contracts are lightweight and performant.

-Where traditional blockchains keep all smart contract information onchain, Hylé splits offchain data (your contract's execution) and onchain data, which is retrieved through our ABI.
+Unlike [traditional blockchains](./hyle-vs-vintage-blockchains.md), which store all smart contract data onchain, Hylé separates offchain execution data from onchain state data.
+The onchain data can be retrieved through our ABI.

 ## Onchain data about smart contracts

-Hylé smart contracts' onchain data consists of:
+Hylé smart contracts store the following data onchain:

 - **Name**: the unique identifier for your contract
 - **Verifier**: the proof system (e.g. "risc0" or "gnark-groth16-te-BN254")